eleksir/aleesa-telegram-bot/README.md

 #### Imgur

 This plugin "just exists" and is actually used nowhere around the code.
-Anyway, to make use of it besides registering apropriate handler in code, you should sign in imgur and get access token.
+Anyway, to make use of it besides registering appropriate handler in code, you should sign in imgur and get access token.

 Actually at this time this "plugin" can be stub-ed with default config values.

 Anyway, to fetch access token you should [login][8] and perform [registration][9] of your app.
-Then you should authorise your app according to [this][10] manual.
+Then you should authorize your app according to [this][10] manual.
 Or [this][11] one.

 #### Flickr